Obesity and Cancer

 BMI-for-age at or above 120% of the sex-specific 95th percentile* | Severe obesity |

 Measurements that reflect the distribution of body fat are sometimes used along with BMI as indicators of obesity and disease risks.
-These measurements include waist circumference, waist-to-hip ratio (the waist circumference divided by the hip circumference), waist-to-height ratio, and fat distribution as measured by dual-energy X-ray absorptiometry (DXA or DEXA) or imaging with CT or PET.
+These measurements include waist circumference, waist-to-hip ratio (the waist circumference divided by the hip circumference), waist-to-height ratio, and fat distribution as measured by dual energy X-ray absorptiometry (DXA or DEXA), imaging with CT or PET, or measurements of body shape (8).

 These measures are used because the distribution of fat is increasingly understood to be relevant to disease risks.
 In particular, visceral fat—fat that surrounds internal organs—seems to be more dangerous, in terms of disease risks, than overall fat or subcutaneous fat (the layer just under the skin).